Welcome to the MW RA-RT!

-In our first year we read mysteries and several of its sub-genres.
+In our first year, we read mysteries and several of its sub-genres.
 In our second year, we read Literary Fiction and its sub-genres.
-Now in our third year, we are reading science fiction and its sub-genres.
+In our third year, we read science fiction and its sub-genres.
+In our fourth year, we read fantasy and its sub-genres.
+Now in our fifth year, we are reading a variety of nonfiction subgenres.
 This will allow each of us to be introduced to the discipline of reading for appeal, as well as an initiation to broad genre categories.
 Everyone participating will be able to share analysis of titles and authors in unfamiliar genres that will stretch their capacity as Readers’ Advisors.

-Your Discussion Leaders are Pam Aghababian, Bedford Free Public Library (email@example.com) and Liz Reed, Morrill Memorial Library (firstname.lastname@example.org).
+Your Discussion Leaders are Pam Aghababian, Bedford Free Public Library (email@example.com) and Christine Muir, Cary Memorial Library (firstname.lastname@example.org).
 Please let us know if you would like to host future meetings – we love to visit other libraries!